Computer Vision Ensures High Security Levels

-The rise of criminal activities, their unexpectedness, and scope of harm inflicted made businesses, government and law enforcement agencies motivated to use comprehensive surveillance systems to identify dangerous environments and respond effectively to the violent interactions.
-Still, automatic violence detection remains an unresolved issue for most of the security systems due to its complex nature and specific features that have to be attended to.
+The rise of criminal activities, their unexpectedness, and the scope of harm inflicted made businesses, government and law enforcement agencies motivated to use comprehensive surveillance systems to identify dangerous environments and respond effectively to violent interactions.
+Still, automatic violence detection remains an unresolved issue for most security systems due to its complex nature and specific features that have to be attended to.

 The state-of-the-art approaches for violence detection in surveillance videos consider audio features extracting, spatiotemporal analysis with and MoSIFT action descriptors, or definition of optical flow motion vectors.
-Despite the promising results with near 85% accuracy rates, current methods still lack precision, are memory demanding, and bear considerable computational cost which makes them inapplicable for real purposes, particularly surveillance, where high accuracy must be accompanied with the timeliness of the results.
+Despite the promising results with near 85% accuracy rates, current methods still lack precision, are memory demanding and bear the considerable computational cost which makes them inapplicable for real purposes, particularly surveillance, where high accuracy must be accompanied by the timeliness of the results.

 Abto Violence Detection Technology